symonk/baron/README.md

 -----

-A 2D platformer style game written in `Go`.
+A 2D Platformer with an insane difficulty written in `Go` using `ebiten` game engine.

 -----